Al Arabiya: Divisions

-Content and Al Jazeera rivalry
+Content and competition

-As a response to Al Jazeera's criticism of the Saudi royal family throughout the 1990s, relatives of the Saudi royal family established Al Arabiya in Dubai in 2002.
-It became a "fierce competitor;" Al Arabiya is said to be the second most frequently watched channel after Al Jazeera in Saudi Arabia.The New York Times in 2008 described the channel as working "to cure Arab television of its penchant for radical politics and violence".
+As a response to Al Jazeera's critical coverage of the Saudi royal family throughout the 1990s, relatives of the Saudi royal family established Al Arabiya in Dubai in 2002.
+Al Arabiya was said to be the second most frequently watched channel after Al Jazeera in Saudi Arabia.
+In 2008, The New York Times described the channel as working "to cure Arab television of its penchant for radical politics and violence".

-Al Arabiya broadcast the email messages of Syrian president Bashar Assad in 2012 that were leaked by opposition hackers.
-The channel's English language website also obtained emails which revealed that PR agency BLJ were behind the infamous positive profile of the Syrian first lady, Asma Assad, in Vogue magazine while her husband's regime was responsible for the crushing of peaceful demonstrations in 2011.
+In 2012, Al Arabiya broadcast the email messages of Syrian president Bashar al-Assad that were leaked by opposition hackers.